 Douglas B. Kitterman, son of Mrs O. A. Kitterman of 138 East Street, Sharon, Mass., was recently appointed a Naval Aviation Canet.
 He was transferred to the Naval Air Station at Pensacola, Fla., for flight training, acording to an announcement from the public relations office of the station.
 Kitterman was very active in varsity athletics here at Nicho's.
 He took his elimination flight training at the Naval Reserve Aviation Base in Squantum, reporting at Pensacola October 15.
-Upon completion of the intensive course at the "Annapolis of the Air", he will receive the designation of Naval Aviator with a commission as Ensign ir the Naval Reserve or as Second Lieutenant in the Marine Corps Reserve have to be made during these unusual times.
+Upon completion of the intensive course at the "Annapolis of the Air", he will receive the designation of Naval Aviator with a commission as Ensign ir the Naval Reserve or as Second Lieutenant in the Marine Corps Reserve Statement By Dean Eaton Dean Advises Students on Future of College There are many adjustments that have to be made during these unusual times.
 There are also many colleges and other places.
-Without a doubt each one of you students has been confused as to just what to o and when best to do it.
-These and many other problems have confronted not only you individually but the institution as well.
-The College is interested in doing what is hest for you as individuals and what is best for you as a group.
+Without a doubt each one of you students has been confused as to just what to "o and when best to do it.
+These school was a two-year college the and many other problems have confronted not only you individually but the institution as well.
+The Col-'ege is interested in doing what is best for you as individuals and what is best for you as a group.
+Nichols Junior College has been built upon a firm foundation and a soun's educational policy and has orntinued to grow since its inception.
+The College has passed through many difficult stages but in each case it has solved the problems sati factorily.
+The present War brings with it new adjustments that each and every College must make.
+Nichol; being no exception has looked ahead into the future and has tried to keep abreast of the times.
+The College has made changes in its curriculum where necessary by adding certain courses including Mathematics and Physics.
+A program of compulsory physical education has been instituted and military drill for students in the various reserves has been added.
+Nichol: Junier College has been one of the institutions chosen by the Navy to han le its V-1 program.
+At present, both classes are well represented by members in the Navy V-1.
+The Army has also chosen Nichols CONTINUED ON PAGE 3 RECOGNITION OF NICHOLS BY C.A.C.